Biologics Development Scientist

 A concise factual answer block for searchers comparing this professional profile.

-Jack Suitor, Phd is listed as Biologics Development Scientist at Oxford Nanopore Technologies, a company with 456 employees, based in Oxford, England, United Kingdom.
+Jack Suitor, Phd is listed as Biologics Development Scientist at Oxford Nanopore Technologies, a with 456 employees, based in Oxford, England, United Kingdom.
 AeroLeads shows a matched LinkedIn profile for Jack Suitor, Phd.

 Jack Suitor, Phd previously worked as iGEM Team Member at The University Of Edinburgh and Research Intern at Curran Group Trinity College.
 Jack Suitor, Phd holds Doctor Of Philosophy - Phd, Biotechnology from Carnegie Trust For The Universities Of Scotland.